justanotherbyte/deca-labs-systemverilog/README.md

 This repo was developed on Ubuntu, though it'll likely work on other operating systems and WSL.

 Alternatively, you can open the existing `dump.vcd` files in each respective directory with `gtkwave` directly, bypassing the need to use `verilator` should you wish.

+## A note on implementation decisions

+A lot of this repo implements structural combinational logic, while it could be heavily simplified with behavioural combinational logic.
+This is intentional, keeping it consistent with the labs.

+I've implemented some components behaviourally out of curiosity.
+Cool stuff.